vernjan/ctf-writeups/src/main/kotlin/cz/vernjan/he19/ch17/README.md

 ## Blind alleys
 This one gave me a hard time.
 I started with finding out what's on the picture.
-With a little help from Google I learnt it is [High-pass filter](https://en.wikipedia.org/wiki/High-pass_filter), i.e. a filter which passes signals with high frequencies and blocks signals low frequencies.
+With a little help from Google I learnt it is [High-pass filter](https://en.wikipedia.org/wiki/High-pass_filter), i.e. a filter which passes signals with high frequencies and blocks signals with low frequencies.

-I misunderstood the hint (as I believe many others did)) and started to manipulate the picture in Gimp.
+I misunderstood the hint (as I believe many others did) and started to manipulate the picture in Gimp.
 It was a dead end.

 I analyzed the picture to get some clues.
 At first I used *Stegsolve* and combine it (XOR) with an the egg